phoenixthrush/phoenixthrush.github.io/README.md

 ## Disclaimer

-Please remember that the site contains some dangerous malware! </br>
+Please remember that the "Malware and Ransomeware" section contains some dangerous malware! <br/>
-Do NOT run them unless you are absolutely sure of what you are doing! </br>
+Do NOT run them unless you are absolutely sure of what you are doing! <br/>
-They are to be used only for educational purposes (and I mean that!) !!! </br>
+They are to be used only for educational purposes (and I mean that!)!!! <br/>

-I recommend running them in a VM and without guest additions or any equivalents or just don´t run it please. </br>
+I recommend running them in a VM and without guest additions or any equivalents or just don´t run it please. <br/>
 I am not responsible for any damage or anything else that may happen!